Find the terms you need

 Market Order

-A Market Order is an instruction to buy or sell a security immediately at the best available current market price.
-It ensures swift execution but may result in price slippage during volatile conditions.
+A market order is an instruction to buy or sell a security such as a stock, bond, or ETF, immediately at the best available current market price.
+It is the simplest and most common type of order used by investors and traders, prioritizing speed of execution over price control.

 Manager & Allocator Engagement